portletbridge/cdi-portlet-integration/README.md

         <portlet-name>[Name of your portlet as defined in portlet-name]</portlet-name>
     </filter-mapping>

 The above example uses the filter that wraps Portlet Request objects only.
-If you want to use the filter that wraps Portlet response objects as well, change the *filter-class* tag content with
+If you want to use the filter that wraps Portlet response objects as well, change the *filter-class* tag content to
 `org.gatein.cdi.PortletCDIResponseFilter`.

 ## What is supported